Diet & Weight Loss

 If you replace the saturated fats in your diet—think butter, red meat—with unsaturated fats, research suggests it can lower your cardiovascular risk, and omega-3s are especially known for their heart-healthy benefits.
 One study found that omega-3s are also helpful in stimulating muscle protein synthesis to preserve muscle mass as you age.

 Seafood sources of omega-3s such as salmon, mackerel, tuna, and fish oil supplements provide forms of omega-3s known as EPA and DHA, the types that your body can use most easily (and the types with plenty of research backing).
 Plant sources like walnuts, flaxseeds, chia seeds, and hemp seeds provide ALA omega-3s.
-ALA must be converted to EPA and DHA in your body through a process that isn't super efficient, so plant-based sources should be supplemented with fish!
-Eating at least two servings of omega-3 rich fish every week covers you for your daily recommendation of 500-1,000 mg.
+ALA must be converted to EPA and DHA in your body through a process that isn’t super efficient, so plant-based sources should be supplemented with fish!
+Eating at least two servings of omega-3-rich fish every week covers you for your daily recommendation of 500-1,000 mg.
+If you don’t like fish, here are some omega-3-rich foods you can eat instead.

 Get lean proteins spaced throughout the day